 Stir sugar mixture into crushed fruit.
 Stir for three minutes.

-Unopened containers may be stored in the freezer up to 1 year or 3 weeks in the refrigerator.
+Unopened containers of jam may be stored in the freezer up to 1 year, or 3 weeks in the refrigerator.
 Once opened, keep in the refrigerator and use within 3-5 days.
 Depending on how quickly your family goes through jam, its important to consider the size of your container.

 In addition to the chart (below) of Ball jars that are freezer safe; If the description of the jar doesn’t mention that it is safe for freezing, double check with your supplier.
 Shop our freezer safe options here.
 You can read more in our Freezing in Jars 101 blog post.